Megaparsec tutorial

 -- Custom error component Type of input stream

-Until we start dealing with custom parsing errors, when you see Parser
+Until we start dealing with custom parsing errors, when you see Parser in

 the chapter, assume this type.